yellowbyte/reverse-engineering-playground/README.md

 # IDAPython_Scripts
 Either general IDAPython scripts I made to aid me in everyday reversing or IDAPython scripts I made targeting a specific executable (e.g. deobfuscate a specific routine that is unlikely to appear in other executables).
 All IDAPython scripts I made from now on will be placed here.

+### ARMdetect ###
+A script to identify all sections in a ARM binary that is setting up (writing to) a pin, reading a pin (using the pin as input pin), or interfacing with other devices on the board using I2C.
+For full documentation, check out this repo: https://github.com/yellowbyte/Reverse_Engineering_Embedded_Devices.

 ### CCCheck ###
 The 0xCC byte is the byte representing int 3, or software breakpoint.
 When you make a software breakpoint on an instruction, the debugger replaces the first byte of the instruction to 0xCC.
 When the CPU hits the int 3 instruction, the OS will signal SIGTRAP to the debugged program.
 But since the program is being debugged, the debugger will catch it instead, effectively halting the execution temporatory.
 The 0xCC byte can also be added to the program itself by the original software developers to thwart off people trying to reverse engineer their program since running the program under a debugger will stop it at random 0xCC instructions.
 This script checks the .text section for the 0xCC bytes and prints the addresses of where the 0xCC bytes are located if they exist.
 Being able to quickly identify where all the manually added 0xCC bytes are makes the initial dynamic analysis process smoother.